+There are a number of fantastic beaches along the North Wales coast with something to offer people of all ages and tastes.
 If you're looking for family fun, why not visit Towyn?
 With its fun fairs, arcades, markets, pubs and cafes, it's sure to be a hit.

 For a quieter beach Abergele and Pensarn has a charming promenade with a couple of small cafes and arcades.
 Colwyn Bay is also very beautiful - there is a cycle track which links the two and offers stunning views which is popular with cyclists and walkers alike.
 Colwyn Bay is also home to the Welsh mountain zoo which makes a great family day out.